-It is advisable to have a good knowledge of both methodology and methods prior to conducting your research to avoid the pitfalls.
-We have found some books and articles useful which are on our reference list.
-We thought therefore it might be useful for those new to research, supervisors and journal reviewers to offer a few suggestions (Box 4).
+It is advisable to have a good knowledge of methodology and methods before conducting your research to avoid the pitfalls.
+We have found some useful books and articles on our reference list.
+We thought, therefore, it might be useful for those new to research, supervisors, and journal reviewers to offer a few suggestions (Box 4).

-Box 4: Advice on considering methodologies and methods
+Box 4: Advice on Considering Methodologies and Methods

-- Try to attend workshops/trainings to explore the concepts of philosophical approaches and research methodologies; - Discuss methodologies and methods early on in research supervision sessions; - Select your methodology first as it will guide the decision on which methods to use; - Supervisors to support students to ensure they can clearly identify/articulate the differences between methodology and methods; - Be more precise about the use of language in your writing; - Reviewers for journals need to ask for clarification when required; - Clearly articulate your methodology rather than leaving the reader to guess as it is merely implied.
+- Try to attend workshops/trainings to explore the concepts of philosophical approaches and research methodologies; - Discuss methodologies and methods early on in research supervision sessions; - Select your methodology first, as it will guide the decision on which methods to use; - Supervisors to support students to ensure they can clearly identify/articulate the differences between methodology and methods; - Be more precise about the use of language in your writing; - Reviewers for journals need to ask for clarification when required; - Clearly articulate your methodology rather than leaving the reader to guess as it is merely implied.

-In summary, methodology is a theoretical basis to support your chosen research methods.
-It helps us to recognise the elements influencing effectiveness of the research approach used.
-It signifies the way to efficiently solving research problem.
-It is determined/applied during initial stage of a research.
-Whereas methods are the specific techniques to collecting research data.
-To understand a research problem systematically, it is very important to know research methodology along with the research methods.
+In summary, the methodology is a theoretical basis to support your chosen research methods.
+It helps us to recognise the elements influencing the effectiveness of the research approach used.
+It signifies the way to solve research problems efficiently.
+It is determined/applied during the initial stage of research.
+Methods are the specific techniques used to collect research data.
+To understand a research problem systematically, knowing the research methodology and methods is very important.